Kim Kardashian’s Sex Tape 10th Anniversary: Her Biggest Dramas Since Then

 Kim Kardashian, 36, and her ex-boyfriend, rapper Ray J, 36, dated from 2005-2007, and, at one point, everyone thought they’d last forever — That was until their infamous sex tape leaked.

-Although Kim’s acknowledged that her tape was what initially introduced her to the world, she has said that she’s had to work 10 times harder to build her career so people didn’t see her only in that light.
-And, a lot has happened since; Check out her 10 biggest dramas since her infamous tape dropped!
+Although Kim’s acknowledged that her tape was what initially introduced her to the world, a lot has happened since.
+Check out her 10 biggest dramas since her infamous tape dropped, and be sure to click through our gallery for some wild throwbacks.

 1. Kim’s divorce to Damon Thomas — 2004

 Yeah, we bet you forgot about this one, right?
-Well, although Kim’s sex tape was released in 2007, there are reports that claim that it was actually filmed in 2003.
-So, whether that’s true or not, this is worth noting since half of the world forgets she was married at the age of 19.
+Well, although Kim’s sex tape was released in 2007, there were reports that claimed that it was actually filmed in 2003.
+So, whether that’s true or not, this is worth noting, since half of the world forgot that she was married at the age of 19.
 Long before KUWTK, Kim married Thomas, a music producer in a Vegas wedding in 2000.
 While it’s unclear when exactly they separated, Kim and Thomas’ divorce docs were leaked in 2010, where she reportedly cited physical and emotional abuse.

 2. Kim is accused of butt implants — June 2011

 There’s always been a fascination with Kim’s massive booty.
 But in 2011, the hype was at an all time high that her cheeks were plastic.
-So what better way to prove that your booty is real than getting an x-ray of it?!
+So, what better way to prove that your booty is real than getting an x-ray of it?!
 And, the verdict? — It was real!
-The whole thing aired on Keeping Up With The Kardashians for the world to see.
+The whole thing aired on Keeping Up With The Kardashians for the world to see [photos in our gallery above].

-3. Kim K loses her diamond earrings in the ocean in Bora Bora — Aug.
+3. Kim loses her diamond earrings in the ocean in Bora Bora — a true Kardashian saga. — Aug.
 2011

-Although Kim and Kris Humphries were only married for 72 days, they managed to squeeze in a vacation with her family in Bora Bora.
-Well, if you thought you had witnessed the meltdown of all meltdowns, well you were sadly upstaged when Kim was thrown into the ocean and lost her diamond earrings that Kris had so kindly purchased for his wife.
+Although Kim and Kris Humphries were only married for 72 days [explained in $4], they managed to squeeze in a vacation with her family in Bora Bora.
+Well, if you thought you had witnessed the meltdown of all meltdowns, you were sadly upstaged when Kim was thrown into the ocean and lost her diamond earrings that Kris had so kindly purchased for his wife.
 Kim lost it.
 And, Kourtney’s reaction is still quoted to this day… Watch it, below.

 4. Kim and Kris Humphries divorce — June, 2013